datagrok-ai/public/packages/BioSignals/README.md

 Since various signals require a different combination of filters and information extraction steps, a separate pipeline has to be designed for every input.
-We plan to first separately recreate the recommended workflows and then combine them to form a complete package.
+We plan to first separately recreate the recommended workflows and then combine them into a complete package.

 # Automation
 A substantial part of this project targets improvements to user-friendliness.
 Our goal is to create a smart